GokulChandar17/Personality_Checker/README.md

 Click the "Predict" button to see the predicted personality and the extracted information from the resume.

 **Directory Structure**
-app.py: Main Flask application file. templates/: Contains HTML templates for rendering the web pages. static/: Contains static files such as CSS and JavaScript. requirements.txt: List of Python dependencies.
+- app.py: Main Flask application file.
+- templates/: Contains HTML templates for rendering the web pages.
+- static/: Contains static files such as CSS and JavaScript.